blacklightpy/vaultofknowledge/Proprietary Technology Compared To Consumer Products.md

 I agree with that.
 I don't think that if a few people are in disagreement, an assigned person being in charge can somehow fairly judge the scene.
 However, capital starts by exploiting individuals and it's no good.
 Also, there is the problem of inheritance, even if everything starts out normally, so if anyone exploits others, the benefits he reaped doesn't end there, it's passed on to his children and so on.

 My solution requires a change from a philosophical level.
 That, is something I'll be working on.
 The idea is to recognize the connectedness of society as opposed to thinking in terms of individual benefit, so that exploiting one another seems like eating your own arms when hungry.
+So when a problem arises, instead of trying to find the blame and judge with a punishment, we try to solve the problem, understand it, and try to prevent it from occurring in the future with this understanding, since that is in everyone's best interest.

-So when a problem arises, insWith that in mind, even without drastically altering your mindset to be complete altruists, you can focus on building a better world, and do away with "artificial limitations".
+With that in mind, even without drastically altering your mindset to be complete altruists, you can focus on building a better world, and do away with "artificial limitations".
 ### The problem with artificial limitations
 To elaborate on the "artificial limitation", you never artificially limit something without a reason.
 The usual reasons are to keep the design a secret, which I've explained is wrong, and to ensure that people buy newer products without having the option to keep using the older product, which could've very well been reused had it not been artificially limited.